raks097/raks097.github.io/index.md

 [Generation Of Realistic Vehicle Trajectories From Video Streams](/images/demo.gif?raw=true)

-**Collaboration:** Research Co-op with Siemens Technology -Researched multiple behavioral models for autonomous navigation using Reinforcement (RL) and Imitation Learning (IL).
+**Collaboration:** Research Co-op with Siemens Technology
+- Researched multiple behavioral models for autonomous navigation using Reinforcement (RL) and Imitation Learning (IL).
--Finalized the 'Learning by Cheating' method, implementing it through Tensorflow, OpenAI Gym, and CARLA.
+- Finalized the 'Learning by Cheating' method, implementing it through Tensorflow, OpenAI Gym, and CARLA.
--Devised a pipeline that leverages Mask-RCNN and IOU Tracking to seamlessly transform raw traffic camera feeds into distinct vehicle trajectories.
+- Devised a pipeline that leverages Mask-RCNN and IOU Tracking to seamlessly transform raw traffic camera feeds into distinct vehicle trajectories.
 With this strategy, we achieved a 100% surge in our trajectory dataset.

 <img src="/images/demo.gif?raw=true"/>